 - The location of the planting site

-What are the types of expenses that a church planting grant can cover?
+What are the types of expenses that a church planting grants can cover?

-A church planting grant can cover a variety of expenses, depending on the nature of the organization or foundation that is providing grants.
+Church planting grants can cover a variety of expenses, depending on the nature of the organization or foundation that is providing grants.
 An organization may use a grant to cover a variety of expenses, including facility rentals or purchases, public relations, marketing, salary expenses, and equipment and supplies.

 Do individuals have to be part of a larger group to get church planting grants?